Saudi coalition targets 'drone control' system in Yemen | DW | 14.02.2022

 The number of casualties was not immediately known.

-The coalition had issued a warning ahead of the strike and called on civilians to leave civilian areas the rebels are using for military purposes.
+The coalition had issued a warning ahead of the strike and called on people to leave civilian areas the rebels are using for military purposes.

 Yemen has been drawn into a civil war since 2014 when the Iran-backed Houthis ousted the government.